SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 There's only one access to ``stepSize`` in the function, so there isn't a conflict.

+..
+XXX [Contributor 4485]: It's unclear what "unclear behavior" refers to above.

-Passing the same variable as an in-out parameter more than once is also an error --- for example:
+Passing the same variable as an in-out parameter more than once is also an error.
+For example:

 .. testcode:: memory-balance